A five minute read.

 He is dismissive: “You’re confused.
 Cores don’t explode.”

 Dyatlov orders them to continue pumping water into the core.
-The one they (correctly) believe is gone.
-He says “we’re wasting time”, and they are – they’re doing that thing that won’t help, to the thing that isn’t there anymore.
+The core they (correctly) believe is gone.
+He says “we’re wasting time”, and they are – they’re doing something that won’t help, to something that isn’t there anymore.

 Later, Dyatlov does some mental math to convince himself of his original diagnosis.
-Yet he asks if his instructions were followed, that cooling rods were lowered into the core.
-An operator, at a complete loss, tells him, “It’s gone.”
+He asks if his instructions were followed, if the cooling rods were lowered into the core.
+An operator, at a complete loss, tells him, “The core’s gone.”

 As bureaucrats fill the conference room, another engineer describes seeing a piece of glowing graphite on the ground.
 Dyatlov tells him: